 Visiting El Chiflon waterfalls is another incredible way to spend a day discovering Chiapas natural wonders.
-Those 5 powerful waterfalls located 3 hours drive from San Cristobal de as Casas offer not only mesmerizing views but also the opportunity to take a great hike and to swim in turquoise natural water pools.
+Those 5 powerful waterfalls located 3 hour drive from San Cristobal de as Casas offers not only mesmerizing views but also the opportunity to take a great hike and to swim in turquoise natural water pools.

 Visiting El Chiflon Waterfalls will make you fall in love with the region and might just be one of the most beautiful waterfalls you have seen!
 You can get there by public bus or driving, but most travellers choose to take an organized tour from San Cristobal de las Casas.